-Karim Bardeesy is a father, husband, teacher, journalist, and policy leader running as an experienced, effective progressive for the Ontario Liberal nomination in Parkdale-High Park.
+Karim Bardeesy is a father, husband, teacher, journalist, and policy leader running as an experienced, effective progressive for Parkdale-High Park in the 2022 provincial election.

 Karim is a trusted voice on policy issues whose experience as Policy Director and Deputy Principal Secretary in the Dalton McGuinty and Kathleen Wynne governments will make him an effective Member of Provincial Parliament.